7DTD-JP/Action_Skills_Plus/README.md

 * Crafting level is also increased based on item usage. so if you used Hunting knife, you could get all Item level, Action skill level and crafting skill level.

 ### Updates
-v1.0.2: Remove some of Robstics items(Turrets, Drones) from the list.
-[Download](https://github.com/7DTD-JP/Action_Skills_Plus/releases/download/v1.0.2/Action.Skills.Plus.zip) v1.0.1: Changes few things to remove unnecessary items.
+* v1.0.2: Remove some of Robstics items(Turrets, Drones) from the list.
+[Download](https://github.com/7DTD-JP/Action_Skills_Plus/releases/download/v1.0.2/Action.Skills.Plus.zip)
+* v1.0.1: Changes few things to remove unnecessary items.
 [Download](https://github.com/7DTD-JP/Action_Skills_Plus/releases/download/v1.0.1/Action.Skills.Plus.zip)

 ## Mod compatibility
 This mod is a server-side mod and it was created to be compatible with vanilla as well as other mods.
-However, the mod may affect your server if you have made any changes regarding the followings.<br>
-* Added perks (progressions.xml)
+However, please feel free give us your feedback if it did not work.

 ## MOD install
 Copy the "Action Skills Plus" folder under the Mods folder. <br>